About

 Five More Things About Me (That Don't Fit in a Formal Bio)

-1. I started writing The Sylfaen Chronicles over fifteen years ago—but didn’t realize what the story was actually about until I rewrote it.
+1. I started writing The Fractured Soul over fifteen years ago, but I didn't realize what the story was actually about until I rewrote it.
 Twice.

-3. I have aphantasia, which means I can’t visualize anything in my mind’s eye (yes, that includes the faces of my wife and boys).
+3. I have aphantasia, which means I can't visualize anything in my mind's eye (and yes, that includes the faces of my wife and boys).
+I think entirely in words.
+Make of that what you will.